-Private limited company B was issued R&D Declarations in 2021 and 2022.
-The activities of private limited company B are continued by private limited company A. Private limited company A has never been issued an R&D Declaration and employed its first personnel in 2023.
-In 2023, private limited company A submits its first application for WBSO support.
+Private limited company B was issued R&D Declarations in 2022 and 2023.
+The activities of private limited company B are continued by private limited company A. Private limited company A has never been issued an R&D Declaration and employed its first personnel in 2024.
+In 2024, private limited company A submits its first application for WBSO support.
 Private limited company A and private limited company B are both affiliated with private limited company C. Private limited company C may have a direct interest in both private limited company A and private limited company B, but this interest may also be indirect and be held by intermediate private limited companies.
 In this instance, private limited company A and private limited company B are indirectly affiliated.
-The two R&D Declarations issued to private limited company B are taken into account when determining the start-up status of private limited company A. Private limited company A therefore still qualifies as a start-up company in 2023.
-Private limited company A will no longer be a start-up company in 2024.
+The two R&D Declarations issued to private limited company B are taken into account when determining the start-up status of private limited company A. Private limited company A therefore still qualifies as a start-up company in 2024.
+Private limited company A will no longer be a start-up company in 2025.

-Example of substantial interest (indirect): continuing the activities of another private limited company
+Example of affiliation (direct): continuing the activities of another private limited company

-Private limited company B was issued R&D Declarations in 2021 and 2022.
-The activities of private limited company B are continued by private limited company A. Private limited company A has never been issued an R&D Declaration and employed its first personnel in 2023.
-In 2023, private limited company A submits its first application for WBSO support.
-The owner of private limited company A and private limited company B is the same natural person.
-He holds a substantial interest in both companies.
-The two R&D Declarations issued to private limited company B are taken into account when determining the start-up status of private limited company A. Private limited company A therefore still qualifies as a start-up company in 2023.
-Private limited company A will no longer be a start-up company in 2024.
+Private limited company B was issued R&D Declarations in 2022 and 2023.
+The activities of private limited company B are continued by private limited company A. Private limited company A has never been issued an R&D Declaration and employed its first personnel in 2024.
+In 2024, private limited company A submits its first application for WBSO support.
+Private limited companies A and B are affiliated.
+The two R&D Declarations issued to private limited company B are taken into account when determining the start-up status of private limited company A. In this instance, private limited company A is a start-up company solely in 2024 as a new company can be a start-up company for a maximum of three years.
+Private limited company A will no longer be a start-up company in 2025.